 Breiseth Hall 570-408-4234 (T) 570-408-7846 (F) Email

-The purpose of the Master of Science with Major in Nursing at Wilkes University is to prepare the, Nurse Practitioner, Clinical Nurse Specialist, Nurse Executive, and Nurse Educator for advancing nursing practice.
+The purpose of the Master of Science with Major in Nursing at Wilkes University is to prepare the Nurse Practitioner, Nurse Executive, and Nurse Educator for advancing nursing practice.
 This multidisciplinary program provides a foundation for further study in nursing and continued professional development.
 Graduates are eligible for national certification.
 Each student's program of study is planned to meet individualized personal goals and professional requirements.

 The Master of Science with Major in Nursing program at Wilkes University prepares students to: